 It can also feel very vulnerable to ask for what we want, so without realising it many of us leave this out too.
 Yet this can leave the other person floundering, they only hear what they have done ‘wrong’ and yet are left with no idea what the ‘right’ thing to do would be.
 If we want to communicate effectively we need to let go of the hope that someone else will magically know what is right for us, and we need to communicate what we want clearly.
 We also need to accept that we may not get what we want.
 However it’s still important to communicate this so that the other person can know us better.

-Another difficulty with communication can come in muddling up what has actually happened with our judgements of it.
+Another difficulty with communication can come in muddling up what has actually happened with our fears and fantasies.
 This too can leave the other person feeling confused.
 For example, if my friend was an hour late to meet me yesterday, and I got very annoyed waiting for her, I might say:

 ‘You’re so late, you really don’t value our friendship do you?
 I bet you were with your new boyfriend, you think he’s more important than me.
 You’re just not a good friend to me anymore and I need a good friend right now that I can trust.’